edwinsanjaya/bci-finalproject/README.md

 ## Validation

-_Describe the methods used to validate the effectiveness and reliability of your BCI system._
+_This section describes the methods used to validate the effectiveness and reliability of your BCI system._

 Since we are working on the classifier to determine whether an eye-blink is voluntary and involuntary, accuracy will be sufficient as the main metrics to determine our BCI system performance.